-Another issue that is a problem in suing a nursing home is the inadequacy of insurance.
+Another problematic issue that arises in suing a nursing home is the inadequacy of insurance.
 Often, a nursing home is insured with a PAC Man insurance policy.
 That means that the money that is consumed defending a case reduces the amount of coverage that is available for the injured nursing home resident.
-It is ironic that insurance companies, the medical industry and the pharmaceutical industry are always lobbying to reduce the attorney’s fees that an injured person can pay, yet here is a system that is calculated to reduce benefits by what is paid a lawyer.
+It is ironic that insurance companies, the medical industry, and the pharmaceutical industry are always lobbying to reduce the attorney’s fees that an injured person can pay, yet here is a system that is calculated to reduce benefits by what is paid to a lawyer.

 Investigation of nursing home abuse or injury cases often leads us to explore such other documents as: